gmponos/guzzle-log-middleware/README.md

 The handler converts the objects to strings and the information about each object are added to the `message` of the log entry.

 ### Log Level Strategies

+Strategies are used to define the LogLevel that the handler will use to log each object.

 #### FixedStrategy